-To aid in your exit, your vehicle is equipped with a headlight delay that will leave the headlights on for approximately 90 seconds.
+To aid in your exit, your vehicle is equipped with a headlight delay that will leave the headlights on for approximately up to 90 seconds.
 This delay is initiated when the ignition is turned OFF while the headlight switch is on, and then the headlight switch is cycled off.

 Headlight delay can be cancelled by either turning the headlight switch on then off, or by turning the ignition ON.

-The headlight delay time is programmable on vehicles equipped with an Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features" in "Understanding Your Instrument Panel" for further information.
+The headlight delay time is programmable on vehicles equipped with an Electronic Vehicle Information Center (EVIC) or a Uconnect® system screen.
+Refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features" or "Customer-Programmable Features" or "Customer-Programmable Features - Uconnect® Access 8.4 Settings" in "Understanding Your Instrument Panel" for further information.